localdevices/LiveORC/README.md

 Therefore, the first thing you must do, before setting up sites and things that belong to that, is set up an institute and make yourself owner of that institute.

+> [!NOTE]
+> Under the "Users and institutes" menu section, click on the ➕ Add button of the "Institutes" menu item.
+Create an
+> institute by selecting yourself as an owner, and by providing a name with your institute.

 ![add_institute](https://github.com/localdevices/LiveORC/assets/7658673/6b632b62-2e69-440f-b7d7-2d0a221e597d)

+> [!TIP]
+> You can also become a *member* of an institute, or (as super user) make another user member of an institute, without
+> owning it.
+In that case you can view all assets that belong to an institute, but you cannot add, modify or delete any
+> of these assets.
+This is ideal e.g. if you want to provide access to the data by an external user, that needs the
+> data, but is not part of your team, or an external system that requires automated access to your data through the
+> REST API.
+Delft-FEWS forecasting systems for instance can directly ingest LiveORC data.

 ## Make your first site

-Once the institute is created, you can also make a new site.
-You can give a site a name, an approximate coordinate (by clicking on the interactive map), and you must associate the site with an institute that you own.
+Once the institute is created, you must also make a new site, as any video, camera configuration object, or time series must belong to a site eventually.

 > [!NOTE]
-> You can also become a *member* of an institute, without owning it.
-In that case you can view all assets
-> that belong to an institute, but you cannot add, modify or delete any of these assets.
-This is ideal e.g. if
-> you want to provide access to the data by an external user, that needs the data, but is not part of your team,
-> or an external system that requires automated access to your data through the REST API.
-Delft-FEWS forecasting
-> systems for instance can directly ingest LiveORC data.
+> Under the "Assets" menu section, clikc on the ➕ Add button of the "Sites" menu item.
+You can give a site a name, an
+> approximate coordinate (by clicking on the interactive map), and you must associate the site with an institute
+> that you own.
+Select the institute you just created.

 ![add_site](https://github.com/localdevices/LiveORC/assets/7658673/739805ea-31c2-4598-99f4-59bbea49b26d)